- Ownership Structure

 Can I gift the shares?
 E.g. buy shares for someone else?

 Due to securities regulations, shares cannot be purchased for others.
-MyRacehorse plans on having a gift certificate program where funds can be gifted to someone else, but that person must make the actual purchase.
+MyRacehorse does offer gift cards that can be gifted to someone else, but that person must make the actual purchase.

 Does anyone else have a stake in the horse?